fieldtrip/website/workshop/practicalmeeg2025/handson_anatomy.md

     cmd_str    = sprintf('echo "%s %s %s %s" | qsub -l walltime=20:00:00,mem=8gb -N sub-%02d', scriptname, subj_dir, subj.name, templ_dir, subj.id);
     system(cmd_str);

-The result of the `ft_freesurferscript.sh` is a 'standard' set of FreeSurfer generated files, which in this case are stored in the `freesurfer/sub-15` directory.
+The result of the `ft_freesurferscript.sh` is a "standard" set of FreeSurfer generated files, which in this case are stored in the `freesurfer/sub-15` directory.
 Relevant for our subsequent endeavours are the files located in the `freesurfer/sub-15/surf` folder.
 Checking the content of such a surf folder, which can be done by typing:

     ls